DoTheEvo/XCPng-basics/README.md

     XO is what manages backups, even the data of the VMs that are being backed up flow through the XO during a backup job if it's going to a network share.
     Theres even [XO Proxy](https://xen-orchestra.com/blog/xen-orchestra-proxy/)
-    to be there with the VMs on-site while main management XO is wherever...
+    to be there with the VMs on-site while the main management XO is wherever...
   * **Metrics monitoring**.<br>
     Can't look up cpu load from the last week if XO was not there to record it.
   * **HA - High Availability** - ...like duh, something needs to orchestrate it...